-The largest portion of the City's net position, \$245.2 million or 71% reflects the net investment in capital assets (e.g., land, building, infrastructure and equipment).
-The City uses these capital assets to provide services to citizens; consequently, these assets are not available for future spending.
+The largest portion of the City's net position, \$240.8 million or 69%, reflects the net investment in capital assets (e.g., land, building, infrastructure, and equipment).
+The city uses these capital assets to provide services to citizens; consequently, these assets are not available for future spending.
 Although the City's investment in its capital assets is reported net of the related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities.
-The next largest portion of the City's net position is unrestricted (resources available for spending), it represents 22% of total net position.
-Restricted contains resources that are subject to external restrictions on how they can be spent is 7% of total net position.
+The next largest portion of the City's net position is unrestricted (resources available for spending), it represents \$96.6 million or 28% of the total net position.
+Restricted contains resources that are subject to external restrictions on how they can be spent, which is \$11.5 million or 3% of total net position.

-At the end of the current fiscal year, the City of Doral reports an increase in the net position of \$12.6 million, attributable to an increase in total assets of \$115.8 million, a decrease in deferred outflows of \$6.2 million, offset by an increase in total liabilities of \$75.3 million.
-Capital assets from ongoing construction projects increased by \$19.1 million.
-Deferred outflows of pension resources decreased by \$5.8 million mainly attributable to changes in pension assumptions.
-The net increase in long-term liabilities is \$75.3 million.
+At the end of the current fiscal year, the City of Doral reports an increase in the net position of \$5.1 million, attributable to an increase in total assets of \$14.6 million, an increase in deferred outflows of \$147 thousand, offset by an increase in total liabilities of \$28.4 million.
+Capital assets from ongoing construction projects increased by \$11.2 million.
+Deferred outflows of pension resources increased by \$817 thousand mainly attributable to changes in pension assumptions.
+The net increase in long-term liabilities is \$28.4 million.

-The table below presents a summary of changes in net position for the years ended September 30, 2021 and 2020, as derived from the government-wide Statement of Activities:
+The table below presents a summary of changes in net position for the years ended September 30, 2022, and 2021, as derived from the government-wide Statement of Activities: